Introduction –

 As we approached, I noticed that at FL130, we would be under the Anvil and extremely near to the weather; interestingly, we were handled to Lille Approach, who changed our squawk and then swiftly returned to Paris as we changed our heading to remain in French airspace by 366 meters.
 Surprisingly, the flying conditions were pretty calm as we went under the Anvil of a CB concentrated on the Le Touquet area.
 This was a heart-racing moment, not because of the weather, but because we were on the verge of becoming stuck or having to push through the weather.

-We had the capacity to climb, but I’m not sure whether we could have outclimbed the weather to make things simpler for ourselves.
+We could climb, but I’m not sure whether we could have outclimbed the weather to make things simpler for ourselves.
 We were able to make a right turn directly to waypoint BILGO after clearing the Anvil thrown by the wind into our flight path.

 I could have climbed to FL160, but I didn’t see the point; I could see the ground through the thin layer of weather, and it was intermittently clearing every now and then, indicating that these were the very tops of the approaching wall of CBs to our west, and the ride was relatively smooth.

-The outside air temperature was -12°C, so the chance of ice was low, but we would continue to check; interestingly, there was visible precipitation, but it had no effect on us.
+The outside air temperature was -12°C, so the chance of ice was low, but we would continue to check; interestingly, there was visible precipitation, but it did not affect us.
 I probably wouldn’t have needed to observe as closely as I did, but it was better to be cautious than sorry.
 With low terrain underneath us and uncontrolled airspace, we had options.

 Things began to clear, but soon ahead of us was an even larger anvil, so I chose to come slightly to the left and requested a deviation from Paris because the bottom section of the anvil was darker than what we had just flown through.
 The option of FL160 remained, but it wasn’t long before we could make some more turns to the right and eventually in clearer air, as flying at 150mph against the front at 20mph meant we were finally beating it to our target.